 Skills Lab (absence): In the event an absence should occur during a skills check off lab, the student is required to make the lab up.
 The student must make an appointment with the instructor via email to make up the missed skills check off.
+If the check-off is on a Friday Clinical day, a clinical absence will be accrued.

 Skills Check Offs: Each skill must be accurate before the student can perform the skill in the clinical setting.
-Therefore, the student will be checked off on each skill.
-Some skills are checked off by students, others are checked off by an instructor.
-The skills check off labs are assigned labs and will be on Friday mornings per your course schedule.
+Therefore, the student will be checked off on each skill The skills check off labs are assigned labs and will be during class or on Friday mornings per your course schedule.
 These are required skills check-offs.
 Student must score an 85 or higher on each skill, or remediation will be required.
 All remediation must be complete before student can perform the skill in the clinical setting.
-Grades for skills check-offs (except for BSCCL check-off) will not be recorded as part of the grade average, but will only be recorded for remediation purposes.
+Grades for skills check-offs (except for PSCCL check-off) will not be recorded as part of the grade average, but will only be recorded for remediation purposes.
 If an 85 or above is not obtained, remediation will occur until a grade of 85 or better is reached.
 Remediation will be done by appointment with an instructor only and will be outside of normal course hours.
-Each skill must have been passed with an 85 or better in order for the student to take the BSCCL (Basic Skills Critical Competency Lab) prior to course exit.

 Grading Skills Check Offs: Each skill has its own procedural objective, with some steps on the procedure having an asterisk, meaning it is a required step.
 The first missed asterisk will have a value of -5; all other asterisk steps will have a value of -10.
 Three (3) non-asterisk items will count as one asterisk.
 There may be opportunities during class to practice, but most of the practice for the student will come during the required Friday lab hours or on your own time outside of class.
 If a student misses a check off day, they will need to email the skills instructor within 48 hours to reschedule a time.